mhoc/cs352-integration-test/README.md

 I am convinced that this is the single most advanced test runner and most comprehensive test suite available for the parser, and it is updated every day.

+**Note**: The one thing none of these test cases check for is that all of your error output is done on stderr.
+These combine stderr and stdout into one output as if a user were actually using your program.
+Run Logan's test cases (inside this repository under `logans/`) to check for this at least once.

 # Add a test case?
 See an error?

 File an issue on the right, open a pull request, or contact me otherwise.